 With the total intake of oil being controlled, the best way to ensure foods are cooked well in a minimum amount of oil is by using non-stick cookware.
 The durable inner coating of non-stick utensils allows food to cook quickly and evenly while maintaining the nutritional value.
 Since non-stick cookware is more expensive than regular steel or aluminium cookware, you may want to start with just a few basics such as a good non-stick pan and wok or a deep pot for vegetables.

 Use wooden or plastic spoons with non-stick cookware, while stirring for instance, as steel or metal utensils may scratch the non-stick surface, rendering it less effective.
 It is also potentially harmful as the inner lining of the non-stick surface is made from chemicals that are not meant to be ingested.
 Also avoid cleaning your non-stick cookware with steel scrubs or abrasive sponges, as it leaves scratches.

-Vegetarians have a low iron intake.
-Using iron tawas helps make up for this deficit as food made using these, leeches iron from the tawa, thus making them good sources of iron.
+Iron tawas (pans) are an essential cooking tool for vegetarians who have a low iron intake.
+Using iron tawas helps make up for iron deficit as food made using these leeches iron from the tawa, thus making them good sources of iron.

 One simple tip—rub a raw onion on the hot tawa for about 30 seconds.
 This helps to keep dosas and chillas/pancakes from sticking to the tawa.
 It also makes the dosas crisp.

 Though these hints are not about kitchen tools, it will increase your nutrition quotient in the kitchen.